Skip to main content

 4. Verify Firmware Type

-• Based on the firmware you flashed, check for the following key information in the lsusb results:
+• Based on the firmware you flashed, verify the following key information in the lsusb result:

 Step 3: Search for Device ID